Wanna talk about taxes? C’mon, it’ll be fun, right?

 And then, you take your taxes, subtract your payments and credits, and the difference tells you whether you owe money or get a refund.

-How are things different as an independent contractor?
+How are taxes different as an independent contractor?

 So first off, unless you incorporated in certain ways, your taxes are going to be pretty much the same.
 You still use the 1040 or possibly 1040A – there may be rare cases where you use a 1040EZ